REMEMBER!

 PURPLE HEART (PH): Eligibility Requirements: Eligibility

-who is killed or dies while in captivity as a prisoner of war
+member who is killed or dies while in captivity as a prisoner

-(POW) under circumstances establishing eligibility for the POW
+of war (POW) under circumstances establishing eligibility for

-Enclosure 3, Volume 2 of this Manual, unless compelling evidence
+section 15, Enclosure 3, Volume 2 of this Manual, unless

 DEFINITIONS:

-the Geneva Convention (Reference (aw)) Relative to the Treatment
+of the Geneva Convention (Reference (aw)) Relative to the

-not qualifying for more favorable treatment; or individuals who,
+more favorable treatment; or individuals who, on the approach

-on the approach of the enemy, spontaneously take up arms to
+of the enemy, spontaneously take up arms to resist the

 Related articles